Nick Miller (artist)

-Nick Miller (born 1962 in London) Is an Irish contemporary artist who has become known for reinvigorating painting and drawing in the traditional genres of Portraiture, Landscape and Still-life.
+Nick Miller (born 1962 in London) is an Irish contemporary artist who has become known for reinvigorating painting and drawing in the traditional genres of portraiture, landscape and still-life.
 He has developed an intense and individual approach to the practice of working directly from life, that has been described as a form of encounter painting.

 Biography

 In 1984, after graduating in Development Studies at the University of East Anglia he moved to Ireland to pursue his interest in painting.
-He has lived and worked in Co Clare, Dublin, and apart from periods working in the US, he has largely been based in Co Sligo since 1992.
-In 2018 after 34 years he became an Irish Citizen.
+He has lived and worked in County Clare, Dublin, and apart from periods working in the US, he has largely been based in County Sligo since 1992.
+In 2018, after 34 years, he became an Irish citizen.
 He has become one of Ireland's leading contemporary painters.
 In recognition of his significant contribution to Irish Art, he was elected to Aosdána in 2001.